 The following pages describe the basic theology, guidelines, and laws governing each Sacrament and should be used by parents to determine when their children are ready to begin proximate preparation for the Sacraments.
-The "Request for Sacramental Preparation" form, which can be found on the parish website, must be completed and turned in by the requested deadlines to be admitted to the desired program.
+The "Request for Sacramental Preparation" form, found at the end of this packet, must be completed and turned in by the requested deadlines to be admitted to the desired program.